Alvin Johnson (serial killer)

-Alvin Johnson (1941 – May 21, 2016) was an American serial killer linked to three murders across three states from 1972 to 1983.
+Alvin Johnson (1944 – May 21, 2016) was an American serial killer linked to three murders across three states from 1972 to 1983.
 Officially convicted in two homicides in Oregon and Utah, he was later linked to a third one committed with fellow serial killer Wilbur Lee Jennings in California, but was not charged due to his current life sentence in Utah.

 Early life

-Alvin Johnson was born in 1941 in Smithville, Texas, one of 14 children born to poor tenant farmers.
+Alvin Johnson was born in 1944 in Smithville, Texas, one of 14 children born to poor tenant farmers.
 When he was young, Johnson was accidentally struck with the head of an axe handle, which thereafter caused him to have bouts of amnesia and dizziness, and is also said to have displayed symptoms of schizophrenia.
 In his adulthood, he became a transient and travelled cross-country, surviving by working as a laborer on various farms.

 Murders

 Roger Geller

 On September 26, 1972, Johnson was in Klamath Falls, Oregon, when he broke into the hotel room of 50-year-old Roger E. Geller, a cook who had recently quit his job to return to his home state of Nebraska.
 He beat Geller on the head and finally strangled him, before stealing his wallet and money and then fleeing the hotel.
 The victim's body was discovered by a maid the following day.

 The day after Geller's murder, Johnson was arrested and charged with the crime.
 For the next few months, he was kept in the city's jail to await trial, but on January 1, 1973, Johnson and another inmate, 35-year-old Wolfred Dean Hill, attempted to escape.
 After managing to lock their jailer in a supply closet, the pair stole two knives and overpowered a police officer, but in the ensuing scuffle, Johnson was shot in the shoulder.
-They nevertheless stole his gun and then fled in a patrol car, but each was recaptured only a few hours after their attempted escape - Johnson was left abandoned at a ditch, while Hill surrendered at a basketball court when surrounded by police.
+They nevertheless stole his gun and then fled in a patrol car, but each was recaptured only a few hours after their attempted escape – Johnson was left abandoned at a ditch, while Hill surrendered at a basketball court when surrounded by police.
 Sometime after his recapture, Johnson was tried, convicted of manslaughter, and sentenced to 10 years imprisonment.

 Clarice Reinke

 In early 1983, Johnson was released from prison after serving the entirety of his sentence.
-He continued travelling around the country, until he eventually found himself at a rescue mission in Fresno, California.
-While living there, under as of yet unclear circumstances, he partnered up with Wilbur Lee Jennings, a local serial killer known for preying on prostitutes.
+He continued traveling around the country, until he eventually found himself at a rescue mission in Fresno, California.
+While living there, under unclear circumstances, he partnered up with Wilbur Lee Jennings, a local serial killer who preyed upon prostitutes.
 On June 23, 1983, the two men travelled to Easton and broke into the home of 76-year-old Clarice Lula Reinke, whom they proceeded to rape and then strangle to death.
 At the time, neither man was considered a suspect and the murder quickly became a cold case; for unknown reasons, Johnson and Jennings went their separate ways, with the former continuing his travels cross-country.